MakersAsylumIndia/Alumni-Projects/README.md

 # Alumni-Projects
-List of projects done be Maker's Asylum Alumni
+List of projects made by Maker's Asylum Alumni